-15 The concept of notice also occurs in section 15(b) and (c) concerning the arbitrators giving notice of a request for summary disposition or of an arbitration hearing; 16 section 19(a) regarding an arbitrator or an arbitration organization giving notice of an 17 award and section 19(b) concerning a partying notifying an arbitrator of untimely delivery 18 of an award; section 20(b) concerning a party's notice of requesting a change in the award 19 by arbitrators; section 22 concerning a party applying to a court to confirm an award after 20 21 receiving notice of it; and section 24(a) concerning a party applying to modify or correct an award after receiving notice of it.
-22
+- 2. The concept of notice occurs in section 15(b) and (c) concerning the arbitrators giving notice of a request for summary disposition or of an arbitration hearing; section 19(a) regarding an arbitrator or an arbitration organization giving notice of an award and section 19(b) concerning a party notifying an arbitrator of untimely delivery of an award; section 20(b) concerning a party's notice of requesting a change in the award by arbitrators; section 22 concerning a party applying to a court to confirm an award after receiving notice of it; and section 24(a) concerning a party applying to modify or correct an award after receiving notice of it. - 3.
+"Notice" is also used in section 9 regarding initiation of an arbitration proceeding; section 9(b) requires that, unless the parties otherwise agree as per section 4,